iiis-ai/cumulative-reasoning/README.md

 ## CR Agent: Solving MATH Problems with Code Environment

-please see `/CR-Agent` folder for the output log and prompts on the MATH dataset, we will update the code soon (CR Agent v0.1, a minimalist implementation based on ToRA).
+please see the `./CR-Agent` folder for the output log and prompts on the MATH dataset, we have released the code for CR Agent v0.1 (a minimalist implementation based on ToRA).

 ### Experimental Results